Course Offerings - Catalog 2013-14

 Caves have long had a profound hold on the human psyche.
 Whether functioning as the spiritual ‘doorway to the underworld,’ a place of habitation, a philosophical allegory, or a recreational thrill, caves have played a dynamic role in our lives and in the lives of countless other organisms.
 This course will begin by reviewing human interaction with caves over time and will transition to our modern understanding of the geology behind cave formation.
 We will then extend our scope beyond humans and work to understand how and why certain organisms call caves ‘home.’
 Our analysis will highlight evolutionary processes that have lead to exhilarating and often peculiar adaptations found in organism that live in or near caves.
 We will also address current topics in cave biology including their use for studies of global climate changes and pervasive problems associated with human interference in these delicate ecosystems.
 This course will feature multiple field trips to local caves including Carter Caves and Mammoth Caves.
 Many of these field trips may extend into the evening, the weekend, and/or will require overnight accommodations.
 Some physical restrictions may limit the ability of a student to participate in caving tours.
 Prerequisite: BIO 110 with preference given to BIO/BMB majors.

-An in-depth study of the modern theory of evolution.
-Topics include the agents and patterns of evolutionary change, individual and group selection processes, and sexual selection.
+An in-depth study of the modern theory of evolution with a particular focus on microevolutionary processes and speciation.
+Topics include the agents and patterns of evolutionary change that characterize populations and may lead to the evolution of new species.
+Specific topics covered include population genetics, adaptation, sexual selection, kin selection, genomic evolution, evo-devo, and mechanisms of speciation.
 Discussion of papers from the primary literature is emphasized.
-Prerequisite: BIO 110, 210.
+Prerequisite: BIO 110, BIO 210.

 BIO 320 Natural History of Vertebrates